alexwennerberg/gourami/docs/USER_GUIDE.md

 The Neighbhorhood timeline consists of all other [ActivityPub](http://activitypub.rocks/) services.
 If you're not familiar with ActivityPub, it's a shared language that allows different social media applications to communicate with each other.
 This means that two services that both implement ActivityPub (such as Gourami and [Mastodon](https://joinmastodon.org/) should be able to communicate with each other.
 In practice, there may be differences between each individual ActivityPub services,

+A note on permissions --

+While local-only posts are private, a neighborhood post WILL be sent to other servers.
+Only add servers to your neighborhood that you trust!

 todo -- explain more